tududes/rpc-load-balancer/README.md

 }
 ```

-This configuration ensures the best performance by qualifying and testing nodes.
+This configuration ensures the best performance by testing nodes.

 ---